arielg0rl/players-score-testtask/README.md

 -  clone the repository
 -  npm install
--  npm start
+-  npm start (to open in Your web browser on local host)
--  node src/server.js
+-  node src/server.js (to run the back server)

 [FIGMA DESIGN](https://www.figma.com/file/qowV3yFZcgCEIcDXC3ii6o/Front-end-test-task?node-id=0%3A1)